 The Department of Psychology at Georgia Southern University proudly offers a broad range of courses and degree programs for students, as well as psychological services to the community.

-We have more than 900 undergraduate students pursuing bachelor’s degrees, and over 60 graduate students enrolled in master’s or doctoral programs.
-At the undergraduate level, 700 students are enrolled in the B.S. degree at our Statesboro Campus, and 200 students are in the B.A. or B.S. degree programs at our Armstrong Campus in Savannah, which also offers a certificate in Applied Behavior Analysis.
-Majors learn the foundational knowledge of psychology, exploring the breadth of the field’s research through our comprehensive (Statesboro) or experimental (Armstrong) degree tracks.
-Our new neuroscience track offers B.S. students at Armstrong the chance to gain an understanding of psychology’s connections with biology and chemistry.
-The B.A. at Armstrong Campus provides students with a minor that complements their educational and career goals.
+We have more than 1000 undergraduate students pursuing bachelor’s degrees, and over 60 graduate students enrolled in master’s or doctoral programs.
+At the undergraduate level, approximately 1100 students are enrolled in the B.A. or B.S. degree programs at our Statesboro Campus and Armstrong Campus in Savannah.
+We also offer a certificate in Applied Behavior Analysis on the Armstrong Campus.
+Majors learn the foundational knowledge of psychology, exploring the breadth of the field’s research.
 Students leave our undergraduate program with a foundational understanding of psychological science and its application, including data analysis, writing, and critical thinking.
 With these skills they are prepared to enter the work force or pursue graduate study in psychology or related fields.

 Graduate students in our M.S.
 Experimental Program gain more depth in psychology as they engage in research under the supervision of a faculty mentor.
 Students also have the opportunity to learn about teaching psychology through our optional teaching emphasis.
 Graduates of the M.S. program work in the public or private sector, or go on for a doctoral degree.